sherpya/nsRestartExplorer/README.txt

 [RunDll32]:
 - put the plugin in a place where rundll32 can find it
-- call rundll32 nsExplorerRestart,nsRE action timeout
+- call rundll32 nsRestartExplorer,nsRE action timeout

 [arguments]:
 action: